dplong1993/GoodSkyrimReads/README.md

 * Users with accounts in the database are able to log-in to the site.
 * Non-users can access information about different books.
-* Users can add books to thier lists and access them via a My Books tab
+* Users can add books to their lists and access them via a My Books tab

 ### New user account creation (9/29/20 1 day)